matecat/MateCat-Filters/README.md

 To use MateCat Filters you can:

-* Use the [API as-a-service](https://market.mashape.com/translated/MateCat-filters) using our infrastructure, the same we use for MateCat (through [Mashape](https://market.mashape.com/translated/MateCat-filters))
+* Use the hosted [API as-a-service](https://market.mashape.com/translated/MateCat-filters), running in the same infrastructure we use for MateCat
-* Create your personal instance (read the [how-to](//github.com/matecat/matecat_filters/wiki/Installation-guide) in the wiki)
+* Create your personal instance using the code in this repository

 Navigate the [wiki](//github.com/matecat/matecat_filters/wiki) to know everything about MateCat Filters, for example [how to use the API](//github.com/matecat/matecat_filters/wiki/API-Documentation).